theclub11/DataWhiz/README.md

 Interested in support for other regions?
 Feel free to reach out on X (formerly Twitter): [@AnonKryptiQuz](https://x.com/AnonKryptiQuz).

-Found a bug or want to suggest a feature?
+Report an issue or want to suggest a feature?
 [Open an issue](https://github.com/AnonKryptiQuz/DataWhiz/issues)

 ## Binary Integrity & Scan Reports

-Precompiled binaries are scanned and verified clean.
+Precompiled binaries are scanned and verified to be clean.
 You can view the full MD5 hashes and VirusTotal reports in [RELEASE.md](./RELEASE.md).

 > Always verify the hash before running any binaries for your security.